 The RCM is established under a Royal Charter that dates from 1883.
 The Charter was revised in 1994, when a Supplemental Charter was granted.
-The Royal Charter and Statutes were extensively revised by the College most recently in 2009, when Her Majesty The Queen was pleased to allow the amendments at a meeting of the Privy Council held on 9 July 2009.
+The Royal Charter and Statutes were extensively revised by the College in 2009, when Her Majesty The Queen was pleased to allow the amendments at a meeting of the Privy Council held on 9 July 2009.
 Her Majesty The Queen was pleased to approve an Order amending the Royal Charter of the Royal College of Music further at a meeting of the Privy Council held on 24 April 2018 at Windsor Castle.
 The amendments to the Statutes were also approved by the Privy Council.

 The Council is the governing body of the RCM and is supported in this role by a number of committees, principal among these being the Finance & General Purposes Committee.

-A register of Council members' interests is maintained, and is available for inspection on request to the Clerk to the Council.
+A register of Council members' interests is maintained, and is available for inspection on request to the Clerk to the Council, Charlotte Martin.

-Further information can be provided by the Clerk to the Council.
+Further information can be provided by the Clerk to the Council, Charlotte Martin.

 Internal Audit - KCG (321 kb)